Functional central limit theorems for rough volatility: Weak convergence of rough volatility models

+Then, as $\eps$ tends to zero, the right-hand side of~\eqref{eq:alpha<0} tends to $\int_0^{t}g(t-s)\D W_s$, and furthermore, the convergence is uniform.
+On the other hand, the equalities

+hold since convergence is uniform on compacts, and the fundamental theorem of calculus concludes the proof. \end{proof}

-Modulo a constant multiplicative factor~$C_\alpha$, the (left) fractional Riemann-Liouville operator (Appendix~\ref{sec:Riemann-Riouville operators}) is identical to the GFO in~\eqref{ex:GFOs}, so that the Riemann-Riouville (or Type-II) fractional Brownian motion can be written as $C_\alpha \Gg^\alpha W$.
-Furthermore, Proposition~\ref{prop:GContinuous} yields that the Riemann-Liouville operator is continuous from~$\Cc^{1/2}(\TT)$ to~$\Cc^{1/2+\alpha}(\TT)$ for $\alpha\in\Rk^{1/2}$.
-Each kernel in~\eqref{ex:GFOs} gives rise to processes proposed in turbulence modelling and in mathematical finance by Barndorff-Nielsen and Schmiegel~\cite{turbulence}. \begin{example} The first example is the rough Bergomi model introduced by Bayer, Friz and Gatheral~\cite{BFG15}, where
+Modulo a constant multiplicative factor~$C_\alpha$, the (left) fractional Riemann-Liouville operator (Appendix~\ref{sec:Riemann-Liouville operators}) is identical to the GFO in~\eqref{ex:GFOs}, so that the Riemann-Liouville (or Type-II) fractional Brownian motion can be written as $C_\alpha \Gg^\alpha W$.
+Proposition~\ref{prop:GContinuous} then implies that the Riemann-Liouville operator is continuous from~$\Cc^{1/2}(\TT)$ to~$\Cc^{1/2+\alpha}(\TT)$ for $\alpha\in\Rk^{1/2}$.
+Each kernel in~\eqref{ex:GFOs} gives rise to processes proposed by Barndorff-Nielsen and Schmiegel~\cite{BS07} for turbulence and financial modelling. \begin{example} The rough Bergomi model introduced by Bayer, Friz and Gatheral~\cite{BFG16} reads

 with $V_0, \nu,\xi_0(\cdot)>0$, $\alpha\in\Rk^{1/2}$ and $\Ee(\cdot)$ is the Wick stochastic exponential.
 This corresponds exactly to~\eqref{eq:System} with $g(u) \equiv u^\alpha$, $Y = W$ and

 \end{example}